NishanthMuruganantham/ndtv-api/README.md

 <hr>

 <h2>Contributing</h2>
+<p>I am a newbie and this is my First Project in Flask API and also in Github.
+So, advices, corrections, suggestions and pull requests are happily welcome and let us engage in <a href = "https://github.com/NishanthMuruganantham/ndtv-api/discussions">discussions</a></p>
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+<p>For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate.</P>

 ©<a href="https://github.com/NishanthMuruganantham">Nishanth</a>